LordTumnus/weblab/README.md

 - [TagBar](/docs/components/TagBar.md)
 - [TagFilterTree](/docs/components/TagFilterTree.md)

 More to come!
-These are the planned components:
+These are the next planned components:
 - ProgressBar
 - Code Editor
 - PDF renderer